pi-star-2025/pi_star/1_and_2_magic.md

 This actually allows us in heaven to always serve as a "court" for the entire multiverse.
 That makes us a strong asset to all, and also we are responsible for helping to ensure the multiverse is secure.

+We are smaller in overall impact bc of only having 3 forces, but we really slow down *colors*.